Testing for non-intentionally added substances (NIAS) in food contact materials

 NIAS in traditional plastics vs. recycled plastics

-If you require a NIAS assessment or any other food contact material testing services, do not hesitate to contact our experts at info@measurlabs.com.
+If you require a NIAS assessment or any other food contact material testing services, do not hesitate to contact our experts through the form below.
 We reply to all queries within one business day.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.